 A recently resurfaced letter from Eliot at Faber in 1957, unusually signed ‘Tom Eliot’

-An article in Intelligent Life explores the “unexpected alliance” between TS Eliot and Groucho Marx, and the correspondence between them – and a New Yorker article explores their relationship further.
+A New Yorker article explores the unlikely but genuine correspondence between TS Eliot and Groucho Marx.
 (See also our Events page, June 2014, for a BBC radio programme relating to Marx and Eliot.)

 An entertaining spoof of Eliot’s correspondence by John Crace

 The Emily Hale Letters

 In 1956, Emily Hale donated 1,131 letters from TS Eliot to Princeton, along with related printed items and enclosures.
 Her deed of gift stipulates that the letters be kept “completely closed to all readers until the lapse of fifty years after the death of Mr. Eliot or myself, whichever shall occur later.
 At that time the files may be made available for study by properly qualified scholars in accordance with the regulations of the Library for the use of manuscript materials.
 To carry out this intention the Library is to keep the collection in sealed containers in its manuscript vaults.”
 Their official opening was on 2 January 2020.